 What are Probiotic Supplements?

 Probiotic supplements are becoming increasingly well known for their use with digestive issues in both humans and pets.
 You will find probiotics in yogurt, an assortment of drinks, packaged products on your grocery shelves, and dozens of supplements.
-But did you know that your furry friend needs them as well?
+But did you know that your furry friend can benefit from them as well?
 Dogs, like people, need probiotics for digestion and to help boost their immune system.
-Understanding what probiotics are, what their health benefits are, and where to get them is an important part of keeping your pet healthy.
+Supplementing to boost the presence of these microbes that have been destroyed or have diminished is a way to aid both digestion and immunity.
+For instance, probiotics for dogs with reactions to food, diarrhea (including stress diarrhea) and colitis, and for those on long-term medications like steroids are an essential part of the wellness package.
+Understanding what pet probiotics are, what their health benefits are, and where to get them is an important part of keeping your pet healthy.

 Book First Walk Free!

 Probiotic bacteria are very fragile and if not processed and stored properly, the bacteria can end up inviable.
 In many cases, probiotics need to be kept refrigerated to keep the bacteria alive.
 Many foods and supplements claiming to have probiotics come to the consumer with the bacteria already dead or greatly reduced.
 For this reason, it is important to find tried and true sources or brands known to have the highest number of live bacteria.
 Speak with your vet for a recommendation on the best probiotics for dogs, specific to your pet's individual needs.
 It is important to note that probiotics are not meant for puppies as their not yet matured intestinal systems could become overloaded with bacteria, leading to digestive issues.